SEO API for developers

 List audits

 List the account's audits, most recent first, deduplicated by URL.
-Returns audit_id, url, status, total_score, created_at.
-Default limit 24, maximum 100.
-Standard offset and limit query params for pagination.
+Returns audit_id, url, status, total_score, has_ga, has_gsc, created_at.
+Default limit 24, max 100.

 POST /api/audits/:id/pdf